 Driving under the influence.
 Drug Related DUI

 In Los Angeles, most driving under the influence cases (Los Angeles DUI cases) involve drivers who are under the influence of alcohol.
 It is however possible to be arrested for driving under the influence of a controlled substance that is not alcohol.
-Prosecution for DUI in California is accomplished through California Vehicle Code Section 23152, a code section which does not prescribe a limit of any substance except alcohol in driver’s blood but instead criminalizes any “driving under the influence“.
+Prosecution for DUI in California is accomplished through California Vehicle Code Section 23152, a code section that does not prescribe a limit of any substance except alcohol in the driver’s blood but instead criminalizes any “driving under the influence“.

 JURY INSTRUCTION FOR DRUG-RELATED DUI